Strawberries, blueberries, and raspberries are commonly available in grocery stores, but many equally delicious berries are abundant in the wild.

-These berries are bursting with antioxidants, including the powerful lycopene.
+These berries are bursting with antioxidants, including lycopene.

-Lycopene is a pigment that gives red, orange, and pink fruits their characteristic color and has been linked to a number of health benefits.
+Lycopene is a powerful pigment that gives red, orange, and pink fruits their characteristic color.
+It has been linked to a number of health benefits.

 For example, studies have associated lycopene with a reduced risk of heart disease, certain cancers, and eye conditions, such as cataracts and age-related macular degeneration (ARMD) (